 Of all the challenges I’ve heard mentioned by business owners, employees, and freelancers, “not having enough time to get the most important tasks done” is the most common.
 Poor time management, outside distractions, multi-tasking, disorganization, and forgetfulness all stand in the way of productivity.
-Some time consuming aspects of business management (especially in the cloud these days) can be outsourced if you are using big software packages to help manage your business, such as NetSuite or similar (in such a case, perhaps consider a netsuite solution provider).
-However if you or your workers could just use some helpful and simple tools for getting back on track and staying ahead of the game, take advantage of these great finds designed to save you time and keep you organized!
+Some time consuming aspects of business management (especially in the cloud these days) can be outsourced if you are using big software packages to help manage your business, such as NetSuite or similar.
+However if you or your workers could just use some helpful and simple tools for getting back on track and staying ahead of the game, take advantage of these great finds designed to save you time, keep you organized, and increase freelancer productivity!
 You’ll complete your to-do list in less time, more efficiently, and more effectively.
 They’re all very straightforward and easy to use, and most important of all – they’re all free!

 Dropbox is an excellent way to keep your document files organized quickly and easily.
 This service lets you save items to your “dropbox” while simultaneously saving them to your computer, mobile phone and your Dropbox web account for consistency.
 With Dropbox, you don’t have to deal with the pain of multiple copies of the same data files, or waste precious time emailing yourself updated versions of the files.
 You can also invite your project team to look over specific documents and folders for simple feedback collection.

 Managing invoices poses a big challenge for entrepreneurs.
 You can sign up with MakeSomeTime to keep track of invoices, clients, projects, and bill times, all within your internet browser.
 Their free plan lets you add up to five clients and deliver one invoice per month.